fbpx

 Abstract

-Understanding Aluminium Combustion:
+Understanding Aluminum Combustion:

 These tiny particles make energy come out quickly.
 They also shorten the time it takes to start burning and to burn up.
 But their use in solid fuel is not widespread because of a tricky Al2O3 coating.
 Al2O3 is a coating made of aluminum oxide.
 This coating makes it harder to process the fuel.
 It also lowers the fuel’s quality and power.